bbauska/CSS-Notes4Pros/README.md

 > defines a *box.*
 >
 > The innermost rectangle is the **content box**.
 The width and height
-> of this depends on the element\'s rendered content (text, images and
+> of this depends on the element&apos;s rendered content (text, images and
 > any child elements it may have).
 >
 > Next is the **padding box**, as defined by the padding property.
 If